Cdelatorre/movies-pbs/README.md

 ### Movie App

-Movie app is a project made with **React** framework which represents a simple Movie App scheduler, where you can create, edit, and schedule by viewed/unviewed your favorite movies.
+Movie app is a project made with **React** library which represents a simple Movie App scheduler, where you can create, edit, and schedule by viewed/unviewed your favorite movies.

 ### Images